 - Grant Details

 The minimum length of the total grant is four months and the maximum is nine months.
 Eight to nine-month grants are preferred.
 Grants for the Fulbright Public Policy Fellowship have a flexible start date and also flexible timeframe of a semester or academic year (4-9 months), with sufficient time to carry out the goals of the project.
-Earliest start date is July 2023; latest start date is March 2024.
-See Catalog of Awards for more information.
+Earliest start date is July 2024; latest start date is March 2025.
+See the Fulbright Public Policy Fellowship Award as listed in our Catalog of Awards for more information.

 Number of Awards Available: